kagwicharles/NYT/README.md

 # NYT
-# Android mobile application uses the NYT API to get latest news
+# Android mobile application that uses the NYT API to get latest news